librenms/librenms/doc/Extensions/Oxidized.md

 $config['oxidized']['group_support'] = true;
 ```

-You can set a default group that devices will fall back to with:
+You must set a default group that devices will fall back to with:

 ```php
 $config['oxidized']['default_group'] = 'default';